Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Incremental weak form supported by ANNs

 Despite their efficiency, the accuracy/fidelity of deep learning approaches as the surrogate models are directly linked to the density (or sample rate) of the discrete sequence (training dataset) so that it reflects the features of the original function.
 This is provided by solving a sufficient number of cell problems described via Equation \eqref{Solidcell} and \eqref{SolidcellBC}.
-The "sufficient" number of the problems to be solved (samples of training dataset) to provide the required density of the training dataset largely depends on the original problem and in case it shows a varying polynomial degree of nonlinearity (which is the case, here) the optimum density will be heterogeneous.
-Furthermore, covering the space of the high number of input elements at a given interval requires taking all the possible combinations into account which renders an extreme computational cost if blind sampling techniques such as equidistant discretisation at the finest required steps are adopted.
+The "sufficient" number of the problems to be solved (samples of training dataset) to provide the required density of the training dataset largely depends on the original problem.
+In case the latter shows a varying polynomial degree of nonlinearity (which is the case, here) the optimum density will be heterogeneous.
+Furthermore, covering the space of the high number of input elements at a given interval requires taking all the possible combinations into account.
+This renders an extreme computational cost if blind sampling techniques (such as equidistant discretisation at the finest required steps) are adopted.

-Here, we develop a simple real-time output density check to ensure that the dataset is provided at the optimum density so that the well-trained ANN will deliver the desired accuracy.
+Here, we develop a simple real-time output density check to adaptively refine the output density (adaptive sampling-step refinement).
+This ensures that the provided dataset reflects the features of the continuous problem at an optimum density so that the well-trained ANN will deliver the desired accuracy.
 Although the latter is not the focus of this study we briefly explain it.
-A simple equidistantly sequenced sampling through incremental analysis of the RVE solid problem with one moving input element at a time (so-called one-factor-at-a-time OAT) a default step/increment size of $\Delta_i^d \nabla_{\vect X} \vect u^{(0)}$ and $\Delta_i^p p^{(0)}$ we define the residual of sample $n$ as
+Let us adopt a simple equidistantly sequenced sampling through incremental analysis of the RVE solid problem with one moving input element at a time (so-called one-factor-at-a-time OAT).
+With a default step/increment size of $\Delta_i^d \nabla_{\vect X} \vect u^{(0)}$ and $\Delta_i^p p^{(0)}$ we define the residual of sample $n$ as